Momentum-Team-8/momentum-team-8.github.io/course-outline.md

 ### Phase 3: Advanced Front-end or Advanced Back-end

-Each student chooses to learn more deeply in either front-end or back-end topics in this phase.
+In this phase, you have a choice to learn more in-depth front-end or back-end topics.
+If you choose front-end, you'll be learning to build applications using React, a JavaScript framework.
+Back-end students will learn to build APIs using Django REST Framework.

 You'll be asked to do more independent work alongside regular classroom meetings with your instructor as you learn to build more complex projects.

 ### Phase 4: Agile Development

 Students work on small teams to design and build a complete, real-world software product using the practices of professional software developers.
 You'll be working independently under the close supervision of your instructor to meet tight deadlines.
-To graduate, you will present your project to a panel of members of the local tech community.
+To graduate, you will present your project to members of the local tech community.